 How CPaaS works

-A developer can easily and quickly integrate these programmable APIs into your application, for example, your CRM software.
+A developer can easily and quickly integrate these programmable communication APIs into your application, for example, your CRM software.
 CPaaS solutions are usually provided with technical documentation, including sample code snippets and FAQs to help developers embed and set up the API.
 Software development kits (SDKs) and API libraries may also be available for fast and seamless integration.
-These APIs can often be set up for contextual and personalised communications, and for tracking customer engagement too.
+These communications APIs can often be set up for contextual and personalised communications, and for tracking customer engagement too.

 Types of CPaaS providers